Code of Conduct

 As a Cedar Hill Student:

-• I am a purposeful learner and support others to be so
+• I am a purposeful learner and support others to be so, as a positive learning partner.

 Purpose: